How to ACTUALLY Rest on Vacation

 Give yourself a day at home before you get back to work.
 Do your laundry, run your errands, check the mail, clean your bathroom, be fully reset and ready to dive back in.

-You did the work before you left to make it a smooth re-entry.
+You did the work before you left to make it a smooth re-entry by time blocking your calendar.
 Simply run the plan your Time Boss created for you!

 After you complete your reentry meetings with your key team members and stakeholders and process all your inboxes, you’ll have a clear picture of work priorities, and are ready to run a Weekly Planning Meeting to flesh out your schedule.